ROQUEFORT

 Incidentally, the skins of all those lambs are sent to the city of Millau where they are used to make very fine gloves.

 The photo above is part of a huge mural on the end of a building in Roquefort.
-It advertises the cheese of one of the 7 producers authorized to produce within the Roquefort Appellation.
+It advertises the cheese of one of the 7 producers authorized to produce within the Roquefort Appellation. |

 We took a day trip to Roquefort with our friends Danny and Rozan and their children.
-We met Christiane, friend of our hosts in Moissac, at her house in Montauban for coffee then we followed her on a tour through the countryside to the city that produces the "king of cheeses".
+We met Christiane, a friend of our hosts in Moissac, at her house in Montauban for coffee then we followed her on a tour through the countryside to the city that produces the "king of cheeses".

 Some historians say that Julius Ceasar came through here about 57 years before the birth of Christ and tasted this local cheese.
 It is also written that in the 14th C, ruling Charles Vl had a castle nearby, and he gave the locals exclusive rights to produce this special cheese.
 Clearly, the Roquefortians do not promote Gorgonzola and Stilton, also wonderful blue-veined cheeses.